Is your early stage startup planning to fail? V2

 Customer journey map

 The customer journey map is a visual representation of the customers’ experiences with your company across all touchpoints.
-Customers interact via social media, email, live chat or other channels, mapping the customer journey out visually helps ensure no customer slips through cracks.
+Customers interact with via social media, email, live chat or other channels, mapping the customer journey out visually helps ensure no customer slips through cracks.
 The journey also illustrates the customer interaction with influencers and other who impact the customer.
-The following are some example of customer journey maps.
+The following are some examples of customer journey maps.

 https://blog.uxeria.com/en/10-most-interesting-examples-of-customer-journey-maps/